Application Flow Control and Control Structures in C#

 The For Loop

 The for loop is one of the most common types of loops.
-It will loop from a starting count to an ending count then stop.
+It will loop from a starting count to an ending count and then stop.
 For example, you can loop through numbers 1 to 10.
 The basic format for a statement is:

 C#